-Occidental College most recently completed the process of successful reaccreditation by the Western Association of Schools and Colleges (WASC) in 2022.
+Occidental College recently completed the process of successful reaffirmation of accreditation with our institutional accrediting agency, WASC Senior College and University Commission (WSCUC) in 2022.

 Institutional accreditation in the United States is a voluntary and non-governmental process in which Occidental College participates as a public acknowledgment of the college's commitment to ongoing improvement in its educational effectiveness, especially with regard to student learning.